NSLS-II-BMM/BeamlineManual/docs/kafka.rst

 beamline user will not be able to execute the second and third steps above.

-Once all three workers are running, you are ready to start bsui or queue-server and begin collecting data.
+Once all three workers are running, you are ready to start |bsui| or
+|qs| and begin collecting data.

 .. _fig-consumer: